 We use a type-state analysis by Fink et al. [8] which computes a set of abstract states at each program point to over-approximate the type-states of all objects.
-Each abstract state is of the form (h, t, a, n) where h is an allocation site, t is the type-state in which an object created at that site might be in, and a and n are finite sets of program expressions with which that object is aliased (called must-not set), respectively.
+Each abstract state is of the form (h, t, a, n) where h is an allocation site, t is the type-state in which an object created at that site might be in, and a and n are finite sets of program expressions with which that object is aliased (called must set) and not aliased (called must-not set), respectively.

-We next illustrate two common interprocedural approaches: top-down and bottom-up.
+We next illustrate two common interprocedural approaches: topdown and bottom-up.
 Informally, we use top-down to mean global and explicit (or tabulating), and bottom-up to mean compositional and symbolic (or functional).
 Our formal meaning of these terms is given in Sections 3.1 and 3.2.